 You have learned how cells divide through meiosis in your Grade 8 science.
 Meiosis is one of the processes in producing genetic variations in Mendelian patterns of inheritance.
 What is the role of meiosis in the process of fertilization?
-How are diploid zygote produced out of haploid gametes?
+How did the diploid zygote produce from the haploid gametes?
 Why is it called haploid?
-These are the questions to be answered in our next lesson.
+These are the questions to be answered in our next our lesson.